mizutaniaraya/computeKMCR/README.md

 see computeKMCR.m and syntheticTest.m for USAGE

 Reference:
-Description length approach to determining the number of k-means clusters, 2017.
+Hiromitsu Mizutani and Ryota Kanai, 2017, in preparation Description length approach to determining the number of k-means clusters
-Hiromitsu Mizutani and Ryota Kanai

 ## Demo